liyouvane/sml-highlighter/README.md

 How to Download:

-In your Atom editor, preferences->packages->install->search"sml-highlighter" and download to install!
+In your Atom editor, preferences->install->search"sml-highlighter" and download to install!

 Or